Window Rock, Arizona: Navajo Nation Zoological and Botanical Park

 The Navajo Tribal Zoo opened in Window Rock in 1963 featuring reservation animals such as bear, coyotes, snake, elk, and the golden eagle.
 The Navajo Nation Zoological and Botanical Park offers a wide variety of plants, animals, fishes, birds and insects native to the Four Corners area of the Navajo Nation such as elk, mule deer, Mexican gray wolf, black bear, cougar, golden eagle, bighorn sheep, lynx, Rio Grande wild turkey, raccoon, Canada goose, and fox.
 The Navajo Nation Zoo is open Monday through Saturday and is free to the public.

-Ch'ihootso Indian Market Place

-The Ch'ihootso Market Place offers many vendors with Navajo arts and crafts along with Hopi, Zuni and local artists.
-The market place is open from 5:00 am to 6:00 pm Monday through Sunday.